momomozhang/cookiecutter-template-generator/README.md

 - Cookiecutter templating

-## What I Get

-Each newly generated repo comes with:
+## Each newly generated repo comes with:
 - A modern `pyproject.toml` setup.
 - `pytest` for testing.
 - `ruff` and `pylint` for code quality.